JakeSiewJK64/SpringMongoTemplate/README.md

 4. Filters: Receives authentication parameters from POST request and validate against database.
 5. Controllers: Is needed to receive API URL calls and execute whatever functions needed to get the job done, then returns needed response.

+## Understanding the Structure (FrontEnd):
+1. Usually we define the API functions in api-resources.ts.
+This includes both normal and authentication APIs.
+2. All API related models, functions, controllers, enums and interfaces all go into the api-resource.ts file.
+3.

+## Some common rules and best practice:
+1. Please make sure in Java naming conventions functions and variables have camel casing naming conventions.
+2. Classes, Interfaces and Abstract Interfaces must start with Capital Letter.